 Shadow libraries such as Library Genesis and SciHub were created in response to the complex institutional, political, financial, and economic conditions that limit access to knowledge at the geographic and institutional periphery of academia [1,7,9].
 However, since these services are now deeply embedded in the current system of circulation of scholarly knowledge [2,30], their current use is probably more complex than simply serving disadvantaged scholars, low-income countries, or underfinanced institutions.

 There are very few empirical studies on the extent and potential impact of book piracy, in general, and scholarly piracy, in particular.
 There are many possible explanations for why online book piracy is rarely in the headlines: e-book markets and audiences are still relatively small compared to print; electronic reading device penetration is much lower than mp3 players and the like; and print is probably still a preferred format for many.
 Yet, while e-book piracy is definitely present, its volume and economic value is perceived as low, especially compared to the losses suffered by the music and audiovisual sectors [31].
 E-book black markets failed to develop their own Napster service, and book piracy sites have remained local, fragmented and marginal.
-As a result, it is challenging studying the supply and demand of these illicit services.
-The few existing studies in the general e-book piracy space, such as [32] and [33] echo findings of studies on music and audiovisual piracy: displacement effects are mostly detrimental for best sellers, long tail content enjoys a discovery effect, and the individual propensity to pirate depends on individual norms and attitudes, peer pressure, price sensitivity and technical expertise.
+As a result, it is challenging to study the supply and demand of these illicit services.
+The few existing studies in the general e-book piracy space, such as [32] and [33] echo findings of research on music and audiovisual piracy: displacement effects are mostly detrimental for best sellers, long tail content enjoys a discovery effect, and the individual propensity to pirate depends on individual norms and attitudes, peer pressure, price sensitivity and technical expertise.
 In general, however, only a very small segment of the population is involved in e-book piracy.

 The high profile investigation and later suicide of Aaron Swartz, author of the Guerilla Open Access Manifesto [7], and the open rebellion of Alexandra Elbakyan [34], SciHub’s administrator, brought the issue of scholarly piracy into the mainstream, resulting in a number of empirical studies on this phenomenon.
 The research was also aided by the openly accessible LibGen catalogue, and the dataset on SciHub usage released by Elbakyan in 2016 [35].
 Cabanac [36] offers a rudimentary analysis of the LibGen Catalog, while Greshake does the same for the SciHub dataset [37].
 Bodo [38] uses a download dataset of LibGen usage from 2012 and finds that the most popular titles in LibGen are widely available via Amazon in various print formats, suggesting that the library’s main role is not the distribution of titles inaccessible via legal alternatives.
-The study, however, also found that cheap and easy electronic availability (both individual, and institutional) was limited at least in 2013-14, and downloaded works tended to be significantly more expensive that those which were not downloaded.
-The issue of e-book availability and its potentially negative impact on the ability of libraries to serve their patrons was also confirmed in a more recent study by Giblin at al. [39].
+The study, however, also found that cheap and easy electronic availability (both individual, and institutional) was limited in 2013-14, and downloaded works tended to be significantly more expensive that those which were not downloaded.
+The issue of e-book availability and the limited rights of libraries to lend e-books was also confirmed in a more recent study by Giblin at al. [39].

 Himmelstein [30] analyzed the SciHub catalog, and found that in many scientific domains it offers more comprehensive access to paywalled articles that even the best US academic libraries.
 Muller and Iriarte [40] measured the availability and access of journal articles cited by University of Geneva researchers in 2015-16 via various sources including SciHub, and found that compared to legal availability, piratical access plays very little role.
 This is in line with a number of studies from multiple scientific disciplines, which found that the overall weight and impact of this piratical access channel remained marginal [41–43].